Mark Davis (snooker player)

-Mark Davis (born 12 August 1972) is an English professional snooker player from St Leonards in Sussex.
+Mark Davis (born 12 August 1972) is an English former professional snooker player from St Leonards in Sussex.
 He became professional in 1991, and for many years was considered something of a journeyman; however, he vastly improved his game in the late 2000s, and as a result in 2012 made his debut in the top 16.
 The highlights of his career so far have been winning the Benson & Hedges Championship in 2002 (earning him an appearance at the Masters), and the six-red snooker world championships three times (in 2009, 2012 and 2013).
 Davis reached his first ranking event final in 2018, losing to Stuart Bingham in the final of the English Open.

 Career

 Davis made his debut in the main draw of the World Championship in 1994, losing in the first round to Terry Griffiths.
 In the following year he won his first match at the Crucible, beating Ken Doherty in the first round before being knocked out by Peter Ebdon in the second.
 Davis came close to losing his Main Tour status in the late 1990s, but recovered in the early 2000s to return to the top 48.
 Reaching the quarter-finals of the 2001 Regal Scottish tournament, his second career quarter-final, was the main catalyst for this.
 His success in reaching the 2008 World Championship came after two poor seasons, leaving him at No. 58 in the rankings.
 He opened the 2008/2009 season strongly by qualifying for the Northern Ireland Trophy and defeating local hope Joe Swail 5–4 in the first round, before beating Ding Junhui 5–4 in the last 32 in one of the best wins of his career.
 He was beaten 5–2 in the last 16 by Ali Carter.
 He followed this up by also qualifying for the Bahrain and UK Championships, though in the latter he was forced to pull out early in his last-32 match against Joe Perry, due to a stomach upset.
 He exceeded his 2007/2008 ranking points total after only five of the eight events of the 2008/2009 season.
 Davis won the Six-Red World Championship in 2009.
 In 2010, he reached the second round of the World Championship for the first time in 15 years by defeating sixth seed Ryan Day.

 He also qualified for the 2010 Shanghai Masters event where he reached the last-eight beating Marco Fu and Stephen Maguire on the way before surrendering a 4–1 lead against Jamie Burnett and going out 5–4.
 However, his strong performances continued and took him to a career-high ranking of 18.